 Another popular option is marble, which typically fairs well if customers aren’t too concerned with staining and etching.

 According to Countertop Specialty, when marble countertops have a honed finish, it helps the surface retain its shiny and polished look, even in the face of rain, snow, wind and more, but it can still be susceptible to etches and stains.

 “Acidic foods and drinks like ketchup and piña coladas will cause etching (dull spots on the surface), so marble is not the best choice for a kitchen countertop inside or outside,” Countertops Specialty says online.
 “Stains (liquid absorbs creating a dark spot) can be controlled with a stone sealer.”

 While it’s true that these etches and stains can be removed or repaired, since these countertops will be used in an outdoor kitchen for food preparation, it’s up to your customer to decide whether or not it’s worth it in the long run.

 Marble is a very durable and long-lasting choice, there’s no doubt, but it all comes down to the time and money your customers will want to invest in making sure it always looks new.

-“On the plus side, weather will also work for you by washing out stains and blending in etch marks, aging the marble naturally for an authentic ‘rustic’ look,” Countertop Specialty says online.
+“On the plus side, the weather will also work for you by washing out stains and blending in etch marks, aging the marble naturally for an authentic ‘rustic’ look,” Countertop Specialty says online.
 “If you let it age naturally, then it’s almost maintenance-free.
 Normal clean-up is, essentially, all that is required for years of use.”

 Before investing in one material over the other, be sure to sit down with your customers and talk through their budget and expectations for the project, and also take into account the weather throughout the year and how it will affect whichever material is used.